TheRealAnonymous008/quartz/content/details/natural sciences/biology/cell biology/Metabolic Processes within the Cell.md

 	* **Fermentation** is a related reaction wherein the cell creates intermediates that can be activated when Oxygen is introduced again.
 This allows the cell to regenerate its supply of NAD.
 * Energy that is produced via metabolic pathways is stored using **ATP** (Adenosine Triphosphate)
 	* ATP synthesis entails a reduction-oxidation reaction that makes use of the cofactor NAD.
-	* *ATP synthesis is regulated.
+	* *ATP synthesis is [[System Dynamics|regulated]].
 It is inhibited when energy is at a surplus*.
 This is driven by the fact that the ATP / ADP supply of the cell is limited.
 * **NAD** is a cofactor that is involved in many reduction-oxidation reactions.
 It is a high energy compound that drives metabolic reactions through donating high energy electrons.
 	* A related compound is **NADPH** which can be used to measure how much energy the cell has in store. *When energy is abundant, the production of NADPH is favored*.
 This is the cofactor used by enzymes with a reductive role in anabolic pathways. *This allows for the growth of the cell*.
 	* Another is **NADP**. *When energy is scarce, the production of NADP is favored*.
 This is the cofactor used by enzymes with a dehydrogenase role in catabolic pathways. *This allows the cell to store the energy as ATP*.